- Parent Collection: Harvard Graduate School of Design

 New Geographies, 4: Scales of the Earth

-The first Apollo images of the Earth produced a perspective enabling humanity to act on Earth and its nature as if it controlled it from “outside.”
 The scale of vision, viewpoint, and qualification of space made possible by satellite imagery reframes contemporary debates on design, agency, and territory.
 Volume 4 of New Geographies features articles and projects that critically address the relationship of space with such modes of representation.

 New Geographies, 5: The Mediterranean